 With WebTitan, it is possible to block obscene content and to comply with CIPA, without restricting access to important educational content.
 Category filters are accurate, and thanks to highly granular controls, adjusting filtering settings is a quick and straightforward process.
 With WebTitan, schools can quickly fine tune their filters and process staff and student requests to unblock content and comply with both CIPA and state laws.

-If you are looking for an alternative solution that allows you to carefully control the content that can be accessed over the Internet by staff and students, that allows different controls to be applied for different users and user groups and is easy to use, contact the TitanHQ team today and find out about the difference WebTitan can make.
+If you are looking for an alternative solution that allows you to carefully control the content that can be accessed over the Internet by staff and students, that allows different controls to be applied for different users, user groups, age groups, and is also easy to use, contact the TitanHQ team today and find out about the difference WebTitan can make.